unnamedd/SyntaxKit/Readme.markdown

 Easy as that.
 This method takes an optional `baseAttributes` parameter to customize how the string is created.
 This is great if you want to specify a font, etc.

+### Parsing Operations

+There is also a `AttributedParsingOperation` subclass of NSOperation that facilitates mutithreaded parsing.

 ### Custom Parsers